ThKrypt/QualCoder/01-Introduction.md

 If success, all requirements are satisfied.

-3. Build and install QualCoder, from the downloaded folder type
+3. Build and install QualCoder, from the downloaded folder (Qualcoder-master or a release e.g. QualCoder-2.8) type

 `sudo python3 setup.py install`